 This is one of my favorite salads – and it is super easy to make!
 I love how quick it is to prepare, and is a great way to dress up a salad.
 I make this a lot for guests and always get compliments!

-- balsamic vinegar, olive oil, salt, and pepper
+- balsamic vinegar, olive oil, salt, and pepper (for homemade)

 - blue cheese